 In past projects (\citep{Recio-Blanco_2006, Koleva_2009, Ting_2016, Fierro_2018}), the automated fit of synthetic stellar spectra has shown the big improvement that represents reducing the computational time for processing the big amount of astronomical data observed in the different telescopes and projects over the world.
-But since the first projects that tried to automate some of the processes to accurately fit a stellar spectrum, develop a reliable system that can fit any type of spectrum or most of the spectra from different types of star and with different levels of noise available in some databases, seems to be a very difficult task, and some algorithms simply can not process that data.
-In (\citep{Worley_2012}), is mentioned this behavior of a algorithm that can handle some types of spectra or the problem of do not have enough quality.
-Because of this, we propose a new system based on the knowledge that past approaches give to us, and using modern computer tools on the machine learning field like the artificial neural networks in their different types of structures.
+But since the first projects that tried to automate some of the processes to accurately fit a stellar spectrum, developing a reliable system that can fit any type of spectrum or most of the spectra from different types of star and with different levels of noise available in some databases, seems to be a very difficult task, and some algorithms simply can not process that data.
+In \citep{Worley_2012}, is mentioned the issue when an algorithm can not handle some types of spectra or data with not enough quality.
+Because of this, we propose a new system based on the knowledge that past approaches give to us, using modern computer tools on the machine learning field like the artificial neural networks in their different types of structures.

 The present work studies the problem of finding the best model that fits an observed spectrum.
 This type of task can be defined in two different approaches.
 The first approach can be seen as a classification problem, where an hyper-variable that labels a single model, represent a sequence of specific parameters, then a machine learning system will try to find this label based on the inputs.
-The second approach is the estimation of the minimal necessary parameters that define the best model.
-Also in this approach, we can take two routes, develop one system to estimate a single parameter (many to one problem), and develop a system to estimate multiple parameters at the same time (many to many problems).
-Additionally, in this paper, we propose a number of parameters needed to train the machine learning systems and reduce the dimensionality of the problem and avoid the necessity of process all spectra points.
+The second approach is the estimation of the minimal necessary parameters that define the best model.The traditional approach is to compare spectra using the chi-square.
+This work takes a different perspective and establishes a new solution based on the equivalent widths of the spectral lines, which reduces the number of microprocessor operations and avoids dealing with the resolution of the spectra.
+Under this approach, we do not fit a spectral range, but the equivalent widths of a set of lines.